- Understanding COPD Slideshow

 - With time, shortness of breath (dyspnea) worsens.
 Dyspnea initially occurs only with activity and is often attributed to aging.
 Over time, the dyspnea occurs with little or no activity.
 Eventually, the shortness of breath becomes disabling, limiting all activity and even occurring while sitting still.

-- In rarer cases, the fibrosis can be rapidly progressive, with dyspnea and disability occurring in weeks to months from the onset of the disease.
+- In rarer cases, the fibrosis can be rapidly progressive, with shortness of breath (dyspnea and disability occurring in weeks to months from the onset of the disease.
 This form of pulmonary fibrosis has been referred to as Hamman-Rich syndrome.